cyberbotics/webots/docs/guide/the-3d-window.md

 Any [Transform](../reference/transform.md) node, and any of its descendants, can be scaled.
 Two scaling options are available, uniform and non-uniform.
-By clicking the <kbd>ctrl</kbd> key (<kbd>⌥ option</kbd> on Apple keyboards), the default axis manipulators are replaced with resize manipulators, represented by double-ended arrows, as depicted in the following figure.
+By clicking the <kbd>ctrl</kbd> key (<kbd>⌥ option</kbd> on Apple keyboards), the default pose manipulators are replaced with resize manipulators, represented by double-ended arrows, as depicted in the following figure.

 %figure "Manipulators allowing to rescale an object."